Touk Miller: AFL career

 Miller was appointed Gold Coast co-captain for the 2022 season.

 Following the 2022 AFL season, Miller was named All Australian, Gold Coast's Club Champion and the AFLCA MVP.

+Personal life

+Miller was married to Maddie Leek, they got married in October 2024 in Byron Bay and split up in September 2025.
+Miller dated content creator Stephanie Keenan for ten days in June 2026.

 Statistics

-Updated to the end of the 2025 season.
+Updated to the end of round 22, 2026.